nyarly/simplekey/README.md

 ## License

-This repository contains code specifically put into the public domain.
+This repository consists entirely of code specifically put into the public domain.

 ## Contribution